teddycormier/Capstone/README.md

 Copy code
 dotnet build
 dotnet run
 Access the application in your web browser by visiting http://localhost:5000 or https://localhost:5001.
+As shown in the console.

+# To Gain Server Access
+Please email me at tcormier@mail.endicott.edu with the IP address range you will use to run the application so the server can grant you access.